tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-of-management-agent-linux/set-up-of-management-agent-linux.md

 In this lab, you will:

-- Install a management agent on a Linux host
+- Install a Management Agent on a Linux host
-- Verify management agent and plug-ins
+- Verify Management Agent and Plug-ins
 - Tag Management Agent and Compute Instance
 - Monitor the Java runtime(s) and Java application(s) in JMS

 ### Prerequisites

 - You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
-- You are using an Oracle Linux image on your host machine or compute instance for this workshop.
+- You are using an Oracle Linux image on your host machine or compute instance for this lab.
 - Access to the cloud environment and resources configured in [Lab 2](?lab=setup-a-fleet).

 ## Task 1: Install Management Agent